OpenEvalProject/evals/manuscripts/elife-101667/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/101667/elife-101667-fig2-v1.jpg)

 **Figure 2.:** (A) Baseline mechanical touch sensitivity was greater in adolescent intermittent ethanol (AIE) exposed rats than in Air control rats.
 (B) There was no difference in baseline thermal sensitivity between AIE exposed and Air control rats.
 Male (C, D) and female (E, F) rats injected with carrageenan (CAR) in the right hindpaw displayed mechanical hypersensitivity.
 This hypersensitivity was not significantly altered by AIE exposure.
 Average paw withdrawal threshold combining all post-injection timepoints for males (C) and females (E).
 Paw withdrawal threshold expressed as a percentage of the baseline threshold at 2, 6, and 24 hr post-injection for males (D) and females (F).
 Similarly, male (G, H) and female (I, J) rats injected with CAR into the right hindpaw displayed thermal hyperalgesia, with no effect of AIE exposure on this hyperalgesia.
 Average paw withdrawal latency across all post-injection timepoints for male (G) and female (I) rats.
 Paw withdrawal latency as a percentage of the baseline latency at 2, 6, and 24 hr post-injection for male (H) and female (J) rats.
 Data represent the mean ± SEM.
 Source data for all panels is included in Figure 2—source data 1.
-Data were analyzed using ANOVA, with exposure (AIR vs. AIE), treatment (CAR vs. SAL), and sex as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 13–15 rats/group.Figure 2—source data 1.
+Data were analyzed using ANOVA, with exposure (AIR vs. AIE), treatment (CAR vs. SAL), and sex as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 13–15 rats/group.

 Following carrageenan or saline administration, mechanical and thermal sensitivity were evaluated, and data were averaged across assessments occurring at three timepoints – 2-, 6-, and 24-hr post-injection.
 The averaged data were expressed as a percentage of each rat’s pre-injection baseline score.
 Examination of paw withdrawal threshold revealed a carrageenan-induced increase in mechanical sensitivity (main effect of carrageenan: F(1,105) = 116.41, p = 0.0000, partial η2 = 0.5258 [0.3934, 0.6201]; Figure 2C–F).
 Analysis further indicated that female rats displayed a greater increase in sensitivity than males across both the saline and carrageenan treatments, with no significant effects of AIE, or interactions between AIE, sex, and carrageenan (main effect of sex: F(1,105) = 6.22, p = 0.0142, partial η2 = 0.0559 [0.0020, 0.1578]; main effect of AIE: F(1,105) = 0.93, p = 0.3366; AIE × sex interaction: F(1,105) = 0.03, p = 0.8706; AIE × carrageenan interaction: F(1,105) = 0.59, p = 0.4441; sex × carrageenan interaction: F(1,105) = 1.72, p = 0.1925; AIE × sex × carrageenan interaction: F(1,105) = 1.18, p = 0.2790).
 Similarly, examination of paw withdrawal latency revealed a carrageenan-induced increase in thermal sensitivity (main effect of carrageenan: F(1,105) = 132.70, p = 0.0000, partial η2 = 0.5583 [0.4308, 0.6470]; Figure 2G–J).
 No significant effects of AIE, sex, or interactions between AIE, sex, and carrageenan were observed (main effect of AIE: F(1,105) = 0.00, p = 0.9625; main effect of sex: F(1,105) = 0.00, p = 0.9510; AIE × sex interaction: F(1,105) = 0.23, p = 0.6307; AIE × carrageenan interaction: F(1,105) = 0.01, p = 0.9352; sex × carrageenan interaction: F(1,105) = 0.14, p = 0.7120; AIE × sex × carrageenan interaction: F(1,105) = 3.85, p = 0.0524).

-## AIE exposure and carrageenan enhanced the intrinsic excitability of PrLPAG neurons
+### AIE exposure and carrageenan enhanced the intrinsic excitability of PrLPAG neurons

 Subsequently, the impact of AIE exposure- and carrageenan-induced hyperalgesia on PrLPAG neuron intrinsic excitability was examined through current-clamp recordings of current evoked firing obtained from green retrobead labeled cells in the PrL cortex.
 Labeling with green retrobeads indicated that the neuron projected ipsilateral from the left hemisphere of the PrL cortex to the vlPAG (Figure 3).
 For each electrophysiological experiment, values are reported per animal and reflect the average value of 1–5 neurons recorded from each rat.
 Table 1 contains a summary of the biophysical properties of the recorded PrLPAG neurons.
 No significant differences between treatment conditions or sex were observed for these properties.